Carlos-SE/LogicBomb/README.md

 Compueter's structures

-This is a program made to get knoledge at assembly and GDB
+This program was made to get knoledge about assembly and GDB